DSR-RHIT/me447-visualizing-data/cm/cm202_boxplot.md

 ```

 <img src="cm202_boxplot_files/figure-gfm/unnamed-chunk-11-1.png" width="70%" style="display: block; margin: auto;" />

+Our first observation is that the median years enrolled is less for
+nontraditional students than for traditional students.

 Using the second category, sex, we find that the median years enrolled
 is less for women than for men.